elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} Ah!
-You won't quit me so easy, not without first hearing the bite of my tongue on your imbecile souls.
+You won't get rid of me so easily, not without first hearing the bite of my tongue on your imbecile souls.
 - You can be certain of it, I track you like pray ...
 - and I see you, and I catch you in the middle of your
 - lies and your cowardice;